octobiwancatnobi/squirrel-u/1_SquirrelU/4_GitHub/1_introToGitAndGitHub/index.md

 ![]({{ site.github.url }}/images/octocat.png){: .left}

-Great American has purchased the GitHub Enterprise Edition (v2.4), which is hosted in the Great American data center.
+Squirrel Works has purchased the GitHub Enterprise Edition (v2.4), which is hosted in the Squirrel Works data center.
 This provides additional security and flexibility in utilizing GitHub.
-With the exception of a few source code repositories, most Squirrel related modules have been moved into this edition of GitHub and other GAIG assets will soon be migrated as well.
+With the exception of a few source code repositories, most Squirrel related modules have been moved into this edition of GitHub and other Squirrel Works assets will soon be migrated as well.

 **Github Trivia**